 For your records, you may access your annual billing history from your Reports › Transaction History.

 Frequently Asked Questions

 Why don’t I have to send a 1099-MISC or 1099-NEC?

 Under the Internal Revenue Code Section 6050W, you don’t need to file Form 1099-MISC or 1099-NEC for freelancers paid through Upwork because you’re not paying your freelancer directly.

 When you pay your freelancer on Upwork, you actually pay Upwork Escrow Inc., which is our licensed escrow subsidiary.
 Upwork Escrow Inc. acts as a “third-party settlement organization” under Section 6050W.
 This means we (not you) are required to report the payments we remit to your freelancer to the Internal Revenue Service (IRS) on Form 1099-K, in accordance with IRS regulations.

 Even if your freelancer does not receive enough payments for Upwork to file a Form 1099-K for them, you still don’t file a 1099-MISC or 1099-NEC because you’re actually paying a “third-party settlement organization” rather than your freelancer.

-* This article does not address all the tax issues related to freelancers and it cannot and should not be relied upon as legal or tax advice.
-Readers are strongly encouraged to seek tax advice based on their particular circumstances from an independent tax advisor.
+* This article does not address all the tax issues related to freelancers.
+It is not legal or tax advice.
+For specific tax advice on your particular circumstances, encouraged to seek tax advice based on their particular circumstances from an independent tax advisor.